demisto/content/Packs/HelloWorld/Integrations/HelloWorld/README.md

 | first_fetch | First fetch time | False |
 | insecure | Trust any certificate \(not secure\) | False |
 | proxy | Use system proxy settings | False |

-The API key can be provided to you by the XSOAR team if needed.

 4. Click **Test** to validate the URLs, token, and connection.
 ## Commands